School Direct Programme (salaried and unsalaried) FAQs

 3. GCSE Mathematics / English: I haven't got GCSE Maths/English, but I am going to take it this year.
 Can I still apply for Herts & Bucks School Direct Training Programme?

-You MUST have secured a GCSE grade C or above (or equivalent) in Maths and English BEFORE your application will be considered and you can be interviewed for a place on the programme.
+You MUST have secured a GCSE grade C or level 4 or above (or equivalent) in Maths and English BEFORE your application will be considered and you can be interviewed for a place on the programme.
 You may have to wait until the next academic year if all places have been allocated.
 You will need to produce original certificates if you are selected for interview.